lanfz2000/APATH-Ano/README.md

 ### Training process

-First, use the on-the-shelf VLM for zero-shot inference on the training set.
+First, use the on-the-shelf VLM for zero-shot inference with our proposed ODP to filter out noisy samples on the training set.
-You can adjust the keeping ratio M.
 ```
-python zero_shot_HPH_un.py --gpu 0
+python zero_shot_HPH_ODP.py --gpu 0
 ```
 Second, after obtaining high-quality pseudo-labels, you can train a classification network via LoRA.
 ```